briar/briar-desktop/HACKING.md

 Which copyright profile is applied in which scope can be configured in `Settings → Editor → Copyright`.

+## Importing Android vector drawables

+There's lots of icons already existing in the Android app.
+Those can be imported using [vec2compose](https://github.com/LennartEgb/vec2compose).

 ## Unencrypted settings